renswilderom/renswilderom.github.io/python/_posts/2022-05-12-Web scraping.md

 * Plot-related keywords
 * Award outcomes

-Note that this particular movie database contains other varialbes which can be collected, too.
+Note that this particular movie database contains a plethora of varialbes which can be collected, too.

 ## The code